 - Natural advantages.
 2. Infrastructure.
 3. Population Intensity.
 4. The Planning System 5.
 Security.

-The following caveat needs to be mentioned; that, where the causes of land values are concerned, there is a large difference between urban land and agricultural / rural land.
+The following caveat needs to be mentioned; that, where the causes of land value are concerned, there is a big difference between urban land and agricultural/rural land.

 The influence of the Planning System has an effect on both urban and rural land values; a rural site, if designated for urban residential use, may increase in value by as much as 200 times at the stroke of a Planner’s pen.
 It is this artificial ‘planning gain’ that is currently the subject of much discussion.

 These causes are in place at the outset as they are provided by Nature and simply need to be recognised to be exploited.
 The earliest settlers would established themselves on the most fertile land with a good timber supply, or at the tidal limit, at the confluence of rivers or where known underground resources were easily accessible.
 The benefits of natural advantage are more evident in an agrarian situation, or in an industrial context where it is a question of the exploitation of natural resources.
 In this latter case the effect on land values is indirect and is discussed further under ‘Industrial Land Values’.
 With later urban development these natural advantages became overtaken by the man-made advantages of infrastructure and agglomeration.